 IT WAS A TYPICALLY MILD and sunny winter’s day on 24 July 2019 in Brisbane, the capital city of the state of Queensland in eastern Australia.
-At the weekly Market Day on the University of Queensland (UQ) campus, a group of students from Hong Kong had set up a makeshift Lennon Wall in sympathy with the protests occurring back home.
+At the Market Day on the University of Queensland’s St Lucia campus’ (UQ), a group of students from Hong Kong had set up a makeshift Lennon Wall in sympathy with the protests occurring back home.
 At first, students from the mainland of the People’s Republic of China (PRC) who approached them seemed more curious than agitated.
 But around midday, another group of protestors, including Australian students, assembled nearby.
 They supported the Hong Kong protests but were also demonstrating against the mass detention of Uyghurs and other Muslim minorities in Xinjiang, as well as UQ’s hosting of a Confucius Institute (CI).

 After the leaders of this second group began chanting into megaphones, the situation quickly deteriorated, with abuse being hurled in all directions.
 A large group of mainland Chinese students began drowning out the protesters’ chants with a boisterous rendition of their national anthem blasting out from a speaker of their own.
 UQ security officers called the police and order was eventually restored.1 But UQ’s China conundrums were only just getting started.